nikydv/TaskManager/README.md

 # TaskManager
-Log all your tasks to improve your productivity.
+Log all your tasks So that you never miss your work.
+Be more productive and punctual in your work.